Police: 6 people and assailant dead in Walmart shooting - KESQ

 Tuesday’s shooting also brought back memories of another at a Walmart in 2019, when a gunman police say was targeting Mexicans opened fire at a store in El Paso, Texas, and killed 22 people.

-The shooting had apparently stopped when police arrived at the store in Chesapeake, said Kosinski, the police official.
-The city is Virginia’s second-largest and lies next to the seaside communities of Norfolk and Virginia Beach.
+The shooting had apparently stopped when police arrived at the store in Chesapeake, which is Virginia’s second-largest city and lies next to the seaside communities of Norfolk and Virginia Beach.

 Mike Kafka, a spokesman for Sentara Healthcare, said in a text message that five patients from the Walmart were being treated at Norfolk General Hospital.
 Their conditions weren’t immediately available.